 Best Chinese New Year snacks to try

-Every festive period has its iconic grub – turkey for Christmas, pumpkin pie for Thanksgiving, beer for Oktoberfest, and, er, strawberries and cream for Wimbledon season (that last one was a bit ropey, sorry).
+Every festive period has its iconic grub.
 But Chinese New Year is on another level – there are tasty treats to get stuck into all over the place.
-So, with the Lunar New Year pulling up around the corner, it’s time to swot up on the best nibbles on offer in Singapore.
+So, with the Lunar New Year approaching, it’s time to brush up on the best nibbles to try in Singapore.
 From pineapple tarts and love letters to savoury-sweet bak kwa, here are our top favourite Chinese New Year snacks to munch on this year!

 The main culprit for bulging waistlines over the festive period, these bitty-but-flavourful pastries are impossible to stop at eating just one.
-Whether they’re open-faced (as seen above) or roll-shaped, the best pineapple tarts boast two things – a firm pastry that melts in your mouth, and a sticky dollop of fragrant, spice-laden pineapple jam.
+Whether they’re open-faced (as seen above) or roll-shaped, the best pineapple tarts have two things: a firm pastry that melts in your mouth, and a sticky dollop of fragrant, spice-laden pineapple jam.

 These aren’t like the kind you scribble to your other half – although giving them a bunch of these brittle, flaky delights may score you some brownie points.
 Also known as biscuit rolls, love letters are tubes of eggy goodness that crumble into your mouth (and all over your lap) with each bite.
-Because of their feather-light texture, they’re easily consumed in the dozens.
+They have a feather-light texture, so you can easily consume them by the dozen!
 Alternative versions have chocolate or strawberry filling.
 For an authentic introduction to these delicate snacks, be sure to get them in the iconic aluminium tins.

-Filled with hae bee hiam (dried shrimp sambal), these crispy, savoury and spicy deep fried rolls are a classic New Year snack and are so addictive – don’t be surprise if you start popping them in every minute!
-They can get pretty spicy fast, so take it slow especially if you’re not good with heat.
+Filled with hae bee hiam (dried shrimp sambal), these crispy, savoury and spicy deep fried rolls are a classic New Year snack and are so addictive.
+They can get pretty spicy fast, so take it slow, especially if you’re not good with heat.

-The unprecedented star of Chinese New Year, mandarin oranges (or just mandarins for short) are traditionally presented in pairs when visiting relatives and friends as a symbol of good fortune.
-One thing that is certainly fortunate, is that mandarins are the a great healthy option amid the array of sinful nibbles.
+Mandarins are the unprecedented star of Chinese New Year.
+They’re traditionally presented in pairs during visits to relatives and friends, as a symbol of good fortune.
+One thing that is certainly fortunate, is that mandarins are a great healthy option amid the array of sinful nibbles.

-Check out these unconventional, locally-inspired snack creations, perfect for Chinese New Year!
+Check out these unconventional, locally-inspired snack creations, perfect for the Year of the Rat!

 Salted egg yolk snacks